Joeboy/dockerfiles/README.rst

 Dockerfiles
 ===========

-Some config files for building docker.io images.
+This repository contains config files for building docker.io images.
 The general intention is to make it easier to move away from centralized services like Facebook, Gmail et al. Docker allows you to (relatively) easily run services in isolated containers on cheap hosts.
-So far there are docker files for:
+So far the repo contains docker files for:

 * http://pump.io/ - federated social network
 * http://roundcube.net - webmail client